wdhowe/telegrambot-lib/README.md

 It's up to you to decide on how to react to an error in each particular case.

 The usual choices are:

 - to just log (w/ `:error_code` and `:description`), or
 - to retry (if the `:parameters` as present), or
 - to rethrow the `:error` object.

 > **NOTE:** In asynchronous code, where callbacks can be/are processed on a different thread
-> there is no sense in rethrowing exceptions.
+> there is no sense in re-throwing exceptions.
 See the next section for details on how to make
 > an async Telegram Bot API request with the `telegrambot-lib`.

 ### Making Asynchronous Calls